2rajpx/fanavard-kid-nums/README.md

 But don't worry, you will not download 300gb!
 (Dependecies are zipped)

 > Unfortunately, Apple only lets me develop for iOS on a Mac.
-Although it was only tested and developed for android, it may works on iOS too.
+Although it was only tested and developed for android, it may works on iOS as well.

 # Requirements